– When you want to buy a new home before you have sold the old one.

 Since 1993, we have helped tens of thousands of customers find the right bank and loan product, and no similar company in Norway has our selection of partners in financing.

-How long can you own two homes?
+How long can you have interim financing and own two homes?

 Bridge financing/intermediate financing usually has a term of up to six months, with the possibility of a few months’ extension.
 This means that you can own two homes for up to approx. half a year.
 When you or the broker receive the settlement for the home you have sold, the bridge loan is paid back to the bank.
 On the new ordinary home loan, the bank receives security in the new home.